 Rameswaram is among the holiest place for Hindus and also one of the four Char-Dham of India.
 It is situated in the Gulf of Mannar on Pamban Island.
 Pamban channel separate it from mainland of India and Pamban bridge connects it with main land.
 Lord Rama, a mythological character of Hindu epic Ramayana made a Shiva Linga at this place.
 He made that Shiva Linga from beach sand to pray Lord Shiva after wining battle and killing Rawana (Negative character and King of that time Lanka) while rescuing his wife Sita .

 The Ramanathaswamy Temple of God Shiva is believed to be at the same place where Rama built that Shiv Linga.
-In the map, you can observe that Rameswaram is the nearest point to Shri Lanka and one thin line connecting these two country, may or may not be the same bridge ( Ram Setu) built by Rama Sena to reach Lanka.
+In the map, you can observe that Rameswaram is the nearest point to Shri Lanka.
+One thin line connecting these two country, may or may not be the same bridge ( Ram Setu) built by Rama Sena to reach Lanka.
 Still there are many researches going on this bridge to seek the proof of Ram Setu.

-Holy sites around Rameswaram:
+Holy sites around Rameswaram